ashleyliu0407/Google-Developer-Group-CV/README.md

 - Dense layers with sigmoid activation for binary classification
 - Individual classifiers for each ASL letter and number

+### Dataset

+The model uses the ASL Dataset from Kaggle.
+To use this code:

+1. Set up your Kaggle API credentials
+2. The dataset will be automatically downloaded and unzipped
+3. Images should be organized in folders by letter/number

 ### Dataset Structure
 ```
 asl_dataset/